+Forbo's Allura collection offers designers an extensive range of designs, all with the same performance specification, including realistic wood effects, stone and abstract designs, a broad palette of colors and some imaginative digitally printed visuals which are designed to inspire.
 Forbo was the first flooring manufacturer to publish a complete Life Cycle Assessment (LCA) report verified by CML in 2000.In addition Forbo is now to publish Environmental Product Declarations (EPD) for all products including full LCA reports.
 This EPD is using all recognized flooring Product Category Rules and is including additional information to show the impacts on human health and eco-toxicity.
-By offering the complete story we hope that our stakeholders will be able to use this document as a tool that will translate the environmental performance of Allura Flex into the true value and benefits to all our customers and stakeholders alike.
-For more information visit;
+By offering the complete story we hope that our stakeholders will be able to use this document as a tool that will translate the environmental performance of Allura into the true value and benefits to all our customers and stakeholders alike.
+For more information visit; www.forbo-flooring.com

-www.forbo-flooring.com

-Luxury Vinyl Tile - Allura Flex 1.00 & 0.55 Resilient Heterogeneous Vinyl Floor Covering
+Luxury Vinyl Tile - Allura 0.7 & 0.55 Resilient Heterogeneous Vinyl Floor Covering